 The video launches the annual Guide Dogs Week running from 7th to 15th October and has been created to inspire people all over the UK to #Moveit for Money and do something they love to raise vital funds for Guide Dogs.
 More people than ever need a guide dog and the money raised will help the charity ensure that people with sight loss don't lose out on life.

 We are Don't Panic, a creative+ agency.
 We're the most-awarded agency in the content space.
-We specialise in creating shareable, contagious campaigns using a mix of informed digital planning and brilliant ideas.
+We specialize in creating shareable, contagious campaigns using a mix of informed digital planning and brilliant ideas.
 We use it to build brands, disrupt convention and ensure action.
-We deliver our messages with humour, intelligence and integrity to inspire people to think in unfamiliar ways and do something about it.
+We deliver our messages with humor, intelligence and integrity to inspire people to think in unfamiliar ways and do something about it.

 Source/Reference: Guide Dogs Association for the Blind (guidedogs.org.uk).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.

 - 1: Anthroposophic Medicine: The Art of Healing Short Film Series : Rooted in the relationship series of short films on The Art of Healing gives insight into Anthroposophic Medicine.

 - 2: 'Making Sense' Film Stars People with Disabilities Representing Primary Senses : Independent feature film Making Sense starring people with disabilities representing five primary senses to premiere at Boston Sci-Fi Film Festival.